rana-developer/finding_-path_between_cities/README.md

 ## _FINDING PATH BETWEEN CITIES_
-### Problem Statement :
+###Project Definition :
-Create a spring boot application that determines if two cities are connected or not.
+Created a spring boot application that determines if two cities are connected or not.
 Two cities are considered connected if there’s a series of roads that can be travelled from one city to another.
 ##### Given -
 The comma-separated file i.e "city.txt" containing the list of connected cities.